ocapraro/obsidian-math-plus/README.md

 ![math block size settings](https://raw.githubusercontent.com/ocapraro/obsidian-math-plus/master/assets/shortcuts-settings.png)

+Use the update button to apply your shortcut changes.

 **Colors**

 Here you can change the three default colors you can pick from while taking notes, or turn on the color picker for customization on the fly.